 Having initiated a position in 2017, the team has been adding to it almost consistently since.
 This increased position size has been compounded by the fact that Super Micro Computer has seen a substantial rise in its share price since 2020, even over 2022.
-Super Micro Computer is by far the best-performing stock in HRI's top 10, retuning 78% year to date.
-This re-rating has been in part a result of strong earnings the company posted, effectively doubling over 2022.
+Super Micro Computer is by far the best-performing stock in HRI's top 10, retuning 86% over 2022.
+This impressive re-rating has been in part a result of strong earnings the company posted, effectively doubling over 2022.